-My name is Colby Mrowka and I am a Criminal Justice/Forensic Psychology major.
-My dream is to work for the F.B.I.
-At St. John’s I am involved in many programs such as, Young Americans for Liberty, Hall Council and Criminal Justice Association.
+My name is Colby Mrowka and I am a Criminal Justice/Forensic Psychology major with a minor in Theology and Religious Studies.
+My dream is to work for a government agency dedicated to protecting our nation and it’s people.
+At St. John’s I am involved in many programs such as, intramurals, hall council and Criminal Justice Association.
 When I am not studying in the library or at a club meeting you can find me at any sporting event cheering for the RED STORM!

 Columbus Day Weekend!